PROMISE Program

 Cancer research at Penn State integrates many STEM disciplines.
 Each potential PROMISE participant possesses unique talents and skills that can contribute to and enhance the cancer research community.
 We encourage applicants from a variety of disciplines, both early career scientists (undergraduates) and clinicians (medical students).
 Students from groups underrepresented in the biomedical workforce are encouraged to apply.

-- College undergraduates who have completed one or two years (e.g., rising sophomores and juniors) in a STEM major (including engineering, computer science, statistics and biological sciences).
+• College undergraduates who have completed two or three years (e.g., rising juniors or seniors) in a STEM major (including engineering, computer science, statistics and biological sciences).

 To Apply